Technical debt benchmarks 2026: where does your team stand?

 Typical range.
 McKinsey 2023 finds 30-50% slower feature delivery at this level.

 Note: metrics are not identical across sources.
-Use the table for directional benchmarking, not precise comparison.
+Use the table for directional benchmarking.
 See /case-studies for full methodology notes per study.

 Startup (1-10 eng)